 We support Diversity, Equity, and Inclusion (DE&I) in every aspect of 360Learning, from our hiring and compensation practices to our choice of suppliers and business partners.
 As a global company, our teams consist of a mix of cultures and backgrounds.
 We put our employees first, and we are proud of our differences.
 We are an equal opportunity workplace, and we believe learning should include everyone.

-We make our commitment to DE&I real through supporting Employee Resource Groups (ERGs) on topics such as allyship for women in the workplace, providing resources for employees on movements for racial equality, promoting disability awareness, and by adopting inclusive hiring and remuneration practices.
+DEI is not owned by a single division or team at 360Learning.
+Rather, we believe it is the responsibility of all of us to build an inclusive workplace to promote equity and attract a diverse workforce.
+Our DEI Committee is made up of team members from across the company, spanning multiple teams and roles.
+This group (among other things) supports our Employee Resource Groups (ERGs) on topics such as allyship for women in the workplace, providing resources for employees on movements for racial equality, promoting disability awareness, and by adopting inclusive hiring and remuneration practices.
 We also actively support key players like Simplon, who promote greater diversity and inclusivity within the coding community by making coding training more accessible for learners.

 We are also committed to addressing the salary gap between men and women, increasing the number of women in senior positions at 360Learning, and supporting the maternity and paternity and second parent leave 360Learners need.